Bankers expect IPOs to be greater portion of share sales in 2014

 “That has been the lesson from the last few years,” said Voss.

-Many of Europe’s new listings this year, including Belgian postal service bpost (BPOST.BR) and British real estate agency Countrywide (CWD.L), have been private equity-backed companies, as improving stock markets have made valuations more attractive for sellers keen to exit assets held for several years.
+Many of Europe’s new listings this year, including Belgian postal service bpost and British real estate agency Countrywide, have been private equity-backed companies, as improving stock markets have made valuations more attractive for sellers keen to exit assets held for several years.

 Albert Ganyushin, head of international listings at NYSE Euronext said private equity would continue to form a big proportion of the IPO pipeline going into next year.